 7. Service of writ and notice

-(1) Subject to paragraphs (2) and (3) a writ of habeas corpus ad subjiciendum must be served personally on the person to whom it is directed.
+(1) Subject to subrules (2) and (3) a writ of habeas corpus ad subjiciendum must be served personally on the person to whom it is directed.

 (2) If it is not possible to serve such writ personally, or if it is directed to the superintendent or keeper of a prison, or other government official, it must be served by leaving it with a servant, officer, or agent of the person to whom the writ is directed at the place where the person restrained is confined or restrained.